hosamkefah/Optimal-State-X/README.md

 ## **License**
 This project was developed as part of the CPE579-SOFTWARE DESIGN AND DEVELOPMENT PROJECT course and is intended for academic use only.

----

-## **Acknowledgements**
-Special thanks to our instructor, Lo'ai Tawalbeh, for their invaluable guidance, support, and feedback throughout the development process.
-Their expertise and encouragement were instrumental in the successful completion of this project.